graphql-nexus/nexus/docs/database-access-with-prisma-v2.md

 }
 ```

-Now, the following functions could be generated as a package, ready to import.
-So this is Photon, and its exact contents vary from Prisma schema to prisma schema, but the pattern is thus:
+Now, the following functions could be generated as a ready-to-import package:

 - **Queries**